 Larsen, Peterson, Wang, Model Checking for Real-Time Systems[33],

-The Ravenscar Tasking Profile, specified in clause D.13 of ISO/IEC 8652:2012 Information Technology – Programming languages – Ada[1]
+The Ravenscar Tasking Profile, specified in D.13 of ISO/IEC 8652:2012 Information Technology – Programming languages – Ada[1]

 Mechanism of failure

 The abort of a thread may not happen if a thread is in an abort-deferred region and does not leave that region (for whatever reason) after the abort directive is given.
 Similarly, if abort is implemented as an event sent to a thread and it is permitted to ignore such events, then the abort will not be obeyed.